Skip to content

 An input block appears in the chat.
 Type your answer and press Enter to let the agent continue.
 This keeps you in the loop on consequential decisions without interrupting trivial steps.

 Each thread has an independently selected model.
-Click the model selector dropdown in the top-right of the toolbar to change the model for the current thread without affecting other threads.
+Click the model selector dropdown in the chat toolbar to change the model for the current thread without affecting other threads.
+Models are grouped by provider with logos.

 Only models that have been enabled in Providers & Models settings appear here.
 See Providers Overview for the full list of available providers and models.

-Click New Chat (or use the keyboard shortcut) to start a fresh conversation in the same thread.
-This generates a new conversation ID and clears the visible chat, but all previous messages are preserved in the conversation history.
-See Conversation History for details.
+Click New Chat in the chat toolbar to start a fresh conversation in the same thread.
+This generates a new conversation ID and clears the visible chat, but all previous messages are preserved in Conversation History.

 ActionShortcut